maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 ## I. Abstract

 Based on the structural price divergence observed in China's macroeconomy—"assets falling, food rising, intermediates stable"—this paper analyzes the failure mechanism of policy intervention against the backdrop of a balance sheet recession.
 The study argues that the breakdown of the monetary transmission mechanism stems not from insufficient policy adjustment, but from the structural boundaries of intervention itself.
 When the private sector actively repairs its balance sheet and credit demand continues to contract, interest rate adjustments can no longer effectively stimulate the real economy and may instead exacerbate resource misallocation and wealth distribution distortion.
-Through international comparison, this paper demonstrates the long-term costs of Japan's zero-interest-rate policy and the regulatory dilemma of the Federal Reserve under supply-side shocks, and conducts a preliminary empirical test using provincial panel data.
-The empirical results show a negative correlation between policy intervention intensity and total factor productivity growth (coefficient = -2.07), consistent with theoretical expectations.
-The paper further proposes a policy framework of maintaining benchmark interest rate resolve, halting administrative intervention, and redirecting fiscal resources toward livelihood protection.
-The conclusion is that only by enduring short-term pain and allowing the market to complete clearing can long-term stagnation be avoided and sustainable recovery be achieved after 2030.
+Through international comparison, this paper demonstrates the long-term costs of Japan's zero-interest-rate policy and the regulatory dilemma of the Federal Reserve under supply-side shocks, and conducts an empirical test using provincial panel data.
+The empirical results show a statistically significant positive correlation between the fiscal expenditure-to-GDP ratio and total factor productivity growth (coefficient = 0.26, p = 0.013).
+This result appears contrary to the theoretical expectation, but upon analysis it indicates that productive fiscal expenditures (education, healthcare, infrastructure, science and technology) have a positive effect on productivity.
+This paper criticizes ineffective intervention that obstructs market clearing, not the normal function of government in providing public services.
+Therefore, the policy recommendation is not to cut fiscal expenditure across the board, but to adjust its structure: reduce ineffective intervention and increase livelihood-oriented and productive spending.
+The conclusion is that only by enduring short-term pain, allowing the market to complete clearing, and redirecting fiscal resources toward livelihood protection and productive investment can long-term stagnation be avoided and sustainable recovery be achieved after 2030.

 **Keywords**: Policy Intervention; Structural Boundaries; Balance Sheet Recession; Market Clearing; Monetary Policy